Stefano Mondini

-Stefano Mondini (born 11 January 1987), brother of Matteo Mondini (president of the Italy National Team for Safety at Work), is an Italian footballer.
+Stefano Mondini (born 11 January 1987) is an Italian footballer.

 Biography

 In June 2008, Mondini was sold to A.C.
-Cesena for €1.5 million in 2-year contract, but only in terms of player exchange.
-(Christian Jidayi) In June 2009 both players returned to their mother clubs for the same price.
+Cesena for €1.5 million in two-year contract, but only in terms of player exchange (Christian Jidayi).
+In June 2009 both players returned to their mother clubs for the same price.
 However Mantova bankrupted at the end of season, as Mondini along would cost thousand of euro as amortization.